 The roof structure

-So let’s say you’ve got the minimum amount of space required, then the next area to check is the roof.
-Only attic roofs, which use rafters can be converted into a new room.
+So if you’ve got the minimum amount of space required to convert an attic, the next area to check is the roof.
+Attic roofs that use rafters can be converted into a new room.
 Any roof which has trusses is a no-go.

 The difference?
 Traditional rafters are triangles; they’ll have one beam along the bottom and two beams going up which support the roof.
 Attic trusses will have the same triangular beams as a rafter but with more triangle shapes contained within.

-It’s because of those additional beams which provide extra support that an attic with trusses cannot be converted.
+Additional beams provide extra support.
+Therefore, an attic with trusses cannot be converted.
 This is due to the fact that there simply won’t be enough clear space.
-You might, however, be able to remove the trusses if you have an entire new roof installed, at which point you’ll want to contact a roofing expert such as those at https://www.cmsofsc.com/ to discover how feasible that is.
+You might, however, be able to remove the trusses if you have an entire new roof installed, at which point you’ll want to contact a roofing expert to discover how feasible that is.
 By speaking to a residential roofing specialist, you can get the best direction and advice possible.

 Access To An Attic

-Currently, your attic is probably accessed by some sort of ladder, whether it be fixed, pull down or one you have to fetch from the garage.
-To convert your attic, you must be able to provide access by a staircase which must provide a minimum of six feet eight inches of headroom for its entire walking length, be at least 36 inches wide, have treads at least 10 inches deep and have risers which are at least seven and a quarter inches high.
+Your attic is probably accessed by some sort of ladder.
+Whether it be fixed, pull down or one you have to fetch from the garage.
+To convert your attic, you must be able to provide access by a staircase.
+This must provide a minimum of six feet eight inches of headroom for its entire walking length.
+In addition at least 36 inches wide and have treads at least 10 inches deep.
+They must have risers which are at least seven and a quarter inches high.

-This post is a collaboration and may contain supported resourceful affiliate links.
-All opinions are our own and for informational purposes only.
+This post is a collaborative effort that may contain relevant and resourceful affiliate links.
+All opinions are our own and for informational purposes.